1 Day Trip In Pontian, Johor

 2. Tanjung Piai National Park (丹绒比艾国家公园)

-Tanjung Piai National Park is truly a paradise for natural lovers.
+Tanjung Piai National Park is truly a paradise for nature lovers.
 Combined the soothing ocean with dense forests, visitors who stay here can enjoy waking up to a calm and wonderful universe, yet sprinkled by the chirping sound of birds.

 With the wooden boardwalks built, visitors can avoid walking in the mudflats that makes them dirty.
 These wooden boardwalks will lead you into the dense mangrove forest.
 Now, if you look around, you’ll find mudskippers, lizards, crabs and many other small creatures surround you.